[?] Subscribe To This Site

 I also have some suggestions that you may want to read before you buy a home.

-Before I get into it, I want to let you know some things that you might need to budget for when you buy a home in Cape Coral, that you may not have had to worry about before.
+But before I get into it, I want to let you know some things that you might need to budget for when you buy a home in Cape Coral, that you may not have had to worry about before.

 • Pest Control - Will run you about $50-$100/month for inside and outside the house, they usually charge you quarterly, as needed costs extra.